 By Sara Drexler

 Sara Drexler (@drexsa) is a graduate student at the University of Pennsylvania working toward a Master of Environmental Studies degree with an emphasis in Corporate Sustainability.
-Sara is the Sustainability Analyst Intern at FMC Corporation, a diversified specialty chemicals company serving agricultural, industrial and consumer products markets.
-She works with FMC’s metrics and reporting system to develop the company’s future approach to external assurance on its sustainability reporting.
+Previously, Sara was the Sustainability Analyst intern at FMC Corporation, a diversified specialty chemicals company serving agricultural, industrial and consumer products markets.
+She worked with FMC's metrics and reporting system to develop the company's future approach to external assurance on its sustainability reporting.
 She received her undergraduate degree from Colgate University.
 Sara is an avid backpacker, food lover and runner, and a proud Philadelphian.

 [Image credits: Stockholm International Water Institute (SIWI), Flickr]